-This stage will simulate a close in immediate threat.
-Shooters start with a weapon holstered.
+To simulate a close in immediate threat, shooters start with a weapon holstered.
 On the command to fire, they will perform a defensive tactic/distraction technique, step back while drawing their weapon and fire two rounds strong hand only.
 Scan, cover the threat, and reload if necessary.

 On the next command to fire, the shooter will fire a failure drill (3 rounds) using the same procedure.
 Reloading will not be included in the timing for the shooter's safety.

 Rounds Needed: 5

 On the command to fire, the shooter will take one step, either left, right or to the rear, draw and fire three rounds, scan and recover back to the holster.